 For those who follow the terms of participation for the designated time (usually one year), their cases are either dismissed or the sentence is greatly reduced.
 If they do not follow the rules or decide to leave the program, the case will return to the original court where the prosecution proceeds as normal.

-Since the program is regional and can take any eligible defendant with a misdemeanor case in surrounding district courts, a referral pack is available, Regional Behavioral Treatment Court Transfer Case Instructions (PDF), that you can either send to the program coordinator or probation officer.
-You can also view the Handbook (PDF) that explains the RBTC and rules further.
+Since the program is regional and can take any eligible defendant with a misdemeanor case in surrounding district courts, a referral form is available, Regional Behavioral Treatment Court Transfer Case Instructions (PDF), that you can send to the program team.
+You can also view the Alcohol and Marijuana Policy and Handbook that explains the RBTC and rules further.